reichlab/flu-metrocast/model-output/README.md

 ### horizon

 Values in the `horizon` column indicate the number of weeks between the `reference_date` and the `target_end_date`.
 For both Flu ED visits pct and ILI visits pct, teams are required to submit forecasts for horizons 0-3, so **values in this column must be between 0 and 3 for the required horizons**.
-Beginning with the 2026-2027 season, teams may also submit weekly full-season forecast trajectories for the remaining weeks of the season.
+Beginning with the 2026-2027 season, teams may also submit weekly long-term, full-season forecast trajectories for the remaining weeks of the season.

 | Horizon | Description |
 |----------|-------------|